adrelanos/aeternity-wiki/Merkle-Trees.md

 itself even if it comes from a untrusted source.
 This is a concern in a peer-to-peer network.
-Merkle trees also significantly reduce the network I/O packet size to perform consistency and data verification as well as data synchronization there by making network I/O cheaper.
+Merkle trees also significantly reduce the network I/O packet size to perform consistency and data verification as well as data synchronization thereby making network I/O cheaper.

 ***
 ***